SukkoPera/OpenAmiga500FastRamExpansion/firmware/README.md

   Filename:     /usr/share/urjtag/atmel/atf15xx/atf1502as
 ```

 This means that the CPLD was found and it is ready to be programmed.
 If you get no output at this step, try disconnecting and reconnecting the USB Blaster or power to the board.
+If the chip gets detected but it is reported as unsupported, check that you downloaded the correct BSDL files.
 Then start the flashing:
 ```
 jtag> svf 8mb.svf progress stop
 warning: unimplemented mode 'ABSENT' for TRST